Bigraded Betti numbers and Generalized Persistence Diagrams: Introduction

-\paragraph{Our contributions.} In this work, we prove that the generalized persistence diagram of a finite $2$-parameter persistence module $M$ encodes the bigraded Betti numbers of $M$ (Theorem \ref{thm:GPD determines Betti}).
-More interestingly, the way to read off the bigraded Betti numbers from the generalized persistence diagram is parallel to how the bigraded Betti numbers are extracted from interval modules or their direct sums (Corollary \ref{cor:pictorial formula}).
-Namely, for \emph{interval decomposable} $2$-parameter persistence modules $M$, there is a simple pictorial way to find the bigraded Betti numbers of $M$ from the indecomposable summands of $M$.
+Namely, for any finitely generated \emph{interval decomposable} $M:\Zb^2\rightarrow\vect$, there is a visually intuitive way to find the bigraded Betti numbers of $M$ from the indecomposable summands of $M$.
 An example of this process is shown in Fig. \ref{fig:introduction} (A)-(C).
-For \emph{any} finite $2$-parameter persistence modules $N$, we utilize a similar pictorial process to find the bigraded Betti numbers of $N$ from the \emph{generalized persistence diagram} of $N$ (instead of the indecomposable summands).
+For \emph{any} finitely generated $N:\Zb^2\rightarrow \vect$, which may not be interval decomposable, we utilize a similar process to find the bigraded Betti numbers of $N$ from the \emph{($\inter$-)generalized persistence diagram} of $N$.
 This process is shown in Fig. \ref{fig:introduction} (A')-(C').
+In a sense, Theorem \ref{thm:pictorial formula} thus reinforces the viewpoint that the ($\inter$-)generalized persistence diagram is a proxy for the \emph{barcode} (Definition \ref{def:barcode}) of persistence modules \cite{asashiba2019approximation,kim2018generalized}.

-One implication of Theorem \ref{thm:GPD determines Betti} is that all invariants of 2-parameter persistence modules that are computed by the software RIVET \cite{lesnick2015interactive} are encoded in the generalized persistence diagram.
-In other words, we obtain the following diagram of hierarchy among invariants for \emph{any} finite 2-parameter persistence module, where invariant A is placed above invariant B if invariant B can be recovered from invariant A:
+One implication of Theorem \ref{thm:pictorial formula} is that all invariants of 2-parameter persistence modules that are computed by the software RIVET \cite{lesnick2015interactive} are encoded by the generalized persistence diagram.
+In other words, we obtain the following hierarchy of invariants for \emph{any} finitely generated $M:\Zb^2\rightarrow\vect$, where invariant A is placed above invariant B if invariant B can be recovered from invariant A:

-We remark that the generalized persistence diagram can be extracted from the generalized rank invariant and vice versa.
-Also, the fibered barcode recovers the (standard) rank invariant and vice versa.
+We remark that the generalized persistence diagram is equivalent to the generalized rank invariant (Definitions \ref{def:GPD} and \ref{def:IGPD}).
+Also, the fibered barcode is equivalent to the (standard) rank invariant \cite{carlsson2009theory}.
 Hence, in the diagram above, \textit{generalized persistence diagram} and \textit{fibered barcode} can be replaced by \textit{generalized rank invariant} and \textit{rank invariant}, respectively.